 Course Description: The focus of this course is on abstract measure theory and integration, which offer generalizations of Riemann integration that one learns about in calculus.
 A measure μ on a set X gives a way to associate a weight or mass to a subset of X (subject to some natural constraints), and in turn this allows one to define an integral $\int_X f d\mu$ for so-called measurable functions $f: X \to \mathbb{C}$.
-While the notion of a measure may seem simple at first, the resulting theory is full of interesting (and at times pathological) examples and has applications to many fields of mathematics: probability theory, functional analysis, topological group theory etc.
+While the notion of a measure may seem simple at first, the resulting theory is full of interesting (and at time pathological) examples and has applications to many fields of mathematics: probability theory, functional analysis, topological group theory etc.

 We will begin by formally defining measures and exploring examples, including the Lebesgue measure.
 Next, we will define measurable functions and their integrals, which will allow us to compare different measures on the same space.
 We will also see what kinds of convergence of functions $f_n \to f$ implies convergence of their integrals, and explore differentiability in the context of the Lebesgue measure.
 Finally, we will use functional analysis to study classes of measurable functions called L^p -spaces.
 This material corresponds to Chapter 1 - 3 and 6.
+Time permitting we may also cover Chapters 4 and 5.